ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

   result of a Base64url encoding (with no padding) the SHA-256 digest of the ASCII encoding of the associated access token's value.

-The payload of the JWS object is the serialized body of the request, and the object is signed according to detached JWS {{RFC7797}}.
+If the HTTP request has a message body, such as an HTTP POST or PUT method, the payload of the JWS object is the Base64url encoding (without padding) of the SHA256 digest of the bytes of the body.
+If the request being made does not have a message body, such as an HTTP GET, OPTIONS, or DELETE method, the JWS signature is calculated over an empty payload.

-The client instance presents the signature in the Detached-JWS HTTP Header field.
+The client instance presents the signed object in compact form
+{{RFC7515}} in the Detached-JWS HTTP Header field.

 ~~~
 POST /tx HTTP/1.1